 A creative way to cope with anxiety

 Journaling for anxiety doesn’t mean having to write page after page every day.
 Tiny Buddha’s Worry Journal offers you a creative way to unwind.

-Within the journal you’ll find questions focused on understanding what currently worries you and space to make plans on how you’ll copy with stressful situations in future.
+Within the journal you’ll find questions focused on understanding what currently worries you and space to make plans on how you’ll cope with stressful situations in the future.

 However you also get coloring and doodle pages so you can express yourself, in a lighter and more colorful way!

 Reviewers appreciated the coloring pages in particular as a way to switch off, and felt it genuinely helped them to feel calmer at the end of a stressful day.

 9. Create Your Own Calm: A Journal for Quieting Anxiety